KEB-Deutschland-e-V/bibelquiz-frontend/README.md

 - text 2 speech -> TEST

 - Bug Highscores missing in live
+- Bug entry error (backend: Trying to enter Highscore: {"username":"Dominik TEST","score":"16","difficulty":1}TypeError: Value is not a valid number: 16)

 - menu to to the right (burger):
   - Highscores